surugh/vqr-python-async-rpc/README.md

-# bitcoin-python-async-rpc
+# vqr-python-async-rpc
-Lightweight Bitcoin async JSON-RPC Python client.
+Lightweight VQR async JSON-RPC Python client.

 Serves as a tiny layer between an application and a Bitcoin daemon, its primary usage is querying the current state of Bitcoin blockchain, network stats, transactions...